Skip to main content

 How flags work

-2. Detection runs when a case is completed and validated
+The flag engine evaluates rules when a case is completed and validated.

-4. Pattern analysis identifies recurring flags across surgeons, rooms, or time periods
+ORbit identifies recurring flags across surgeons, rooms, or time periods, surfacing systemic issues rather than one-off anomalies.

 Flag rule types